How to Reduce Bias in the Hiring Process: 12 Strategies

 Yes, AI tools like Ferretly provide unbiased evaluations of candidates based on data, minimizing the influence of human biases.

-It retrieves publicly available information from social media sites, providing an insight into the candidate's background and character.
-This is crucial for understanding their suitability for the role.
+The process of reviewing publicly available information from social media sites, providing an insight into the candidate's background and character.
+This is crucial for understanding their suitability for the role outside of interviews and traditional background checks.

 Regular audits, feedback systems, and AI-based tools can help companies track and reduce bias over time.

-By ensuring a fair hiring process, companies can attract a wider range of candidates, which helps reduce workplace violence risk and foster innovation within diverse teams.
+By ensuring a fair hiring process, companies can attract a wider range of candidates, build a stronger workplace culture, improve employuee retention and reduce workplace violence risk.